Solar power by country: Lebanon

 The ongoing economic crisis in Lebanon has led to a shortage in electricity, in response the Lebanese people are increasingly turning to solar power to provide electricity.
 The government is targeting to cover 30% of its energy consumption from renewables by 2030.
 Years 2020 and 2021 saw a huge demand on residential solar systems.
 No given official numbers yet.

 Total capacity was estimated at 90 MW by 2020, with further 100 MW installed in 2021 and another 500 MW installed in 2022, for a cumulative installed capacity of approximately 690 MW at the end of 2022.

 Saudi Arabia

-The Saudi agency in charge of developing the nations renewable energy sector, Ka-care, announced in May 2012 that the nation would install 41 gigawatts of solar capacity by 2032, this plan was later was revised to 9.5 GW installed capacity.
+The Saudi agency in charge of developing the nations renewable energy sector, Ka-Care, announced in May 2012 that the nation would install 41 gigawatts of solar capacity by 2032, this plan was later revised to 9.5 GW installed capacity.

 At the time of this announcement, Saudi Arabia had only 0.003 gigawatts of installed solar energy capacity.

 In 2018 there has been a proposal for a total of 200 GW of solar power capacity by 2030.
 The newly announced project is estimated to cost $200 billion through 2030.

 Turkey

-Registered solar capacity of Turkey stood at 3,420 MW by the end of 2017, although the actual installation can be lower.
-The increase in registrations mostly happened in December and was attributed to a reduction in feed-in tariffs starting from 2018 (from US$0.13 to US$0.10).